MittyYu/MittyYu.github.io/_posts/2025-07-20-first-post-is-for-self-intro.md

 ---
 layout: post  # Or whatever layout your blog posts will use
-title: "First blog post is for self intro"
+title: "First blog is for self intro"
 author: "Mitty Yu"
 date: 2025-07-20 10:00:00 -0700 # Include timezone (PDT is -0700 in summer)
 categories: myself # Optional categories